narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

   - The debug endpoint `GET /projects/:id/deo-signals/debug` returns the enriched signals, now including product-influenced Content and Entity metrics.

 - Updated `docs/deo-score-spec.md` with Phase 2.5 signal definitions, surface calculations, and weighted blending formulas.

+**Constraints:**

+- No new Prisma models or columns were added; Product signals reuse the existing `Product` table and relationships.
+- The DEO v1 scoring engine remains unchanged; Product-derived metrics are blended into existing Content and Entity inputs without altering weights.
+- Phase 2.5 does not change crawl behavior or introduce new worker queues; it only extends signal computation.

+**Acceptance Criteria (met):**

+- `DeoSignalsService.collectSignalsForProject(projectId)` incorporates both `CrawlResult` and `Product` data to populate content and entity metrics (coverage, depth, freshness, hint coverage, structure accuracy, linkage).
+- The relative influence of product metadata is visible in the debug signals and resulting DEO scores when product descriptions and SEO fields are edited on a test store.
+- The DEO worker (`DeoScoreProcessor`) continues to run successfully with the extended signals set and produces consistent v1 DEO scores for projects with and without products.
+- Documentation in `docs/deo-score-spec.md` accurately describes how pages and products are combined into the Content and Entity components.

 ---